 Nevada Security Deposit Laws

 As a landlord, requiring security deposits from tenants can be extremely beneficial.
-A security deposit can help landlords protect their rental property and make any repairs that may need to happen should the tenants cause any damage to the unit.
-These are some of the many benefits that may come with collecting a security deposit:
+A tenant’s security deposits can help Nevada a landlord protect their rental property and make any repairs that may need to happen should the tenants cause any damage to the unit.
+These are some of the many benefits that a landlord may experience when collecting a security deposit or surety down payment:

-- Unpaid utilities: When a tenant is renting out a unit on a landlord’s property, most, if not all, of the utilities will be their responsibility to pay for.
-Should they fail to make these payments, a security deposit can be used to cover the costs by the landlord.
+• Unpaid utilities: When a tenant is renting out a unit on a landlord’s property, most, if not all, of the utilities will be their responsibility to make payment for.
+Should the tenant fail to make these rental payments to the landlord, a tenant’s security deposit can be used to cover the costs by the landlord.

-- Excessive cleaning costs: In most cases, every rental agreement clearly states that the tenant is responsible for leaving the rental unit in the same condition it was when they moved in, aside from normal wear and tear.
+• Excessive cleaning costs: In most cases, every lease agreement clearly states that the tenant is responsible for leaving the rental unit in the same condition it was when they moved in, aside from normal wear and tear.

 If the tenant is excessively unclean in the unit (ex.
-Allowing garbage to pile up for long amounts of time), then a landlord may withhold part of the security deposit to cover cleaning costs. - Unpaid rent: If a tenant fails to make their rental payment on time, then they are breaching the lease or rental agreement.
-Should this situation arise, Nevada landlords are entitled to withhold the tenants’ security deposit.
+Allowing garbage to pile up for long amounts of time), then a landlord may withhold part of the down payment to cover cleaning fees.

-- Lost income: If a tenant unfortunately decides to break their lease early and abandon the property, then the landlord is permitted to withhold a reasonable amount of the deposit or surety bond.
+• Lost income: If a tenant unfortunately decides to break their lease early and abandon the property, then the landlord is permitted to withhold a reasonable amount of the down payment or surety bond.

-- Damage to the property: If a tenant abuses the property or causes damage beyond normal wear and tear, the landlord may use the deposit to pay for the repairs upon the end of the tenancy.
+• Damage to the property: If a tenant abuses the rental property or causes damage beyond normal wear and tear, the landlord may use the down payment or surety bond to pay for the repairs upon the end of the tenancy.

 Every state has different laws and regulations when it comes to security deposits, and Nevada is no exception.
-So, here is a guide to Nevada’s security deposit law.
+So, here is a guide to Nevada’s security deposit law for you to become a successful landlord.

 Nevada’s Security Deposit Limit